1949 New Jersey gubernatorial election

 The 1949 New Jersey gubernatorial election was held on November 8, 1949.
 Primary elections were held on April 19, 1949.
 Incumbent Republican Alfred E. Driscoll defeated Democratic former U.S. Representative Elmer H. Wene with 51.54% of the vote.

 Under the 1947 New Jersey Constitution, Driscoll was the first Governor in state history eligible to succeed himself in a second consecutive term in a popular election.
 For the first time, the governor was elected to a four-year term, as opposed to three years.
 This is the most recent time the Republican Party won more than two consecutive gubernatorial elections in New Jersey.

+Background

+Alfred E. Driscoll was elected Governor of New Jersey in a landslide in 1946 and quickly embarked on a transformative agenda of constitutional reform and political liberalization.
+His efforts culminated in the 1947 New Jersey constitution, which greatly consolidated state government and increased the power of the office of Governor, and the 1948 Republican Party primaries, in which Driscoll was put forward for the presidential nomination as the favorite son of the New Jersey delegation and successfully maneuvered to have his longtime ally, Robert C. Hendrickson, nominated for United States Senator.
+Hendrickson supplanted Republican incumbent Albert W. Hawkes, who was viewed as too conservative and unelectable by Driscoll and other party leaders; the move to force out Hawkes and hand-pick a loyal successor alienated some conservative leaders, including Burlington County chair Clifford Ross Powell.

+As part of the 1947 constitutional reforms, this was the first popular election in which an incumbent governor was eligible for a second consecutive term.